Part 2: Technology For Bicycle Helmet Safety

 Admittedly, the task of evaluating relative bicycle helmet safety without the help of testing machines and scientific data is a tall order.
 Of course, we can’t possibly end up with a true and complete picture, but since a relative perspective is the criteria for this search, we’ll give it our best shot.
 Please note, the information in this and the previous article is opinion, based on engineering judgement.
 The opinions are from understanding, from research and engineering evaluation, but we are not bicycle helmet experts.

-The internet is full of opinion and biased reviews, so the First Step is to sort and separate the advertising from the honest.
+The internet is full of opinion, extrapolation and biased reviews, so the First Step is to sort and separate the advertising from the honest.
 As noted in Part 1, that’s a bit of a chore, but in the end, it leads to the people who really are the experts.

 Second Step is to carefully consider the technologies and factors that affect bicycle helmet safety.
 Then, use engineering experience and knowledge to analyze and decipher the propaganda.
-(In a portion of the bicycle industry scared to show their cards, propaganda and sales pitch are all they really have to give us.)
+(In a portion of the bicycle industry scared to show their cards, propaganda and sales pitch are all they will give us.)

-Third, before coming to conclusions, it’s time to talk with some “experts” and hear their take on it.
+Third, before coming to conclusions, it’s time to talk with some “experts” and hear their take.

-That’s the process, and the opinions formed are below.
+That’s the process for this article, and the opinions formed are below.

 Engineering Observations Of The Technologies